snaider25/jesus/How-to-update-TWiLight-Menu.md

 1. Download the latest version [here](https://github.com/RocketRobz/TWiLightMenu/releases).
 2. Copy `_nds/` and `DSi&3DS - SD card users/_nds/` to the root of your SD, overwriting the `_nds` folder there.
 3. Copy what's in `3DS - CFW users` to the root of your SD.
 4. Delete TWiLight Menu++ from DSiWare Data Management in System Settings.
-- If your console is an iQue, delete TWiLight Menu++ from Title list using FBI.
+(Skip, if your console is an iQue.)
 5. Install the two CIAs.

 ## DSiWarehax/Unlaunch Update instructions